 Doctors advise that people avoid using ibuprofen and aspirin together, as it increases the likelihood of side effects.
 This is because both drugs are from the same family of medicines known as NSAIDs.

-For people who take regular aspirin to look after their heart, it is essential for them to know that ibuprofen can interfere with this function of the medicine.
+For people who take aspirin regularly to look after their heart, it is essential for them to know that ibuprofen can interfere with this function of the medicine.
 Even so, occasionally taking ibuprofen will be ok.
 If people need to do this, they may want to consult a doctor first to ensure there is no conflict.

 Taking acetaminophen alongside NSAIDs to provide pain relief is safe.